asantos2000/kafka-connect-dynamodb/README.md

-# Using kafka connect to sink to aws dynamodb
+# Using kafka connect to sink to AWS dynamodb

 ## Building the connector
 Ref: <https://github.com/shikhar/kafka-connect-dynamodb>